Prietella phreatophila (Carranza, 1954)

 There are only four total known species of underground catfish in North America.
 Three of them are found in Texas: the Mexican blindcat, widemouth blindcat and toothless blindcat, each of which belongs to a different genus even though they share characteristics and habitat.
 Mexico is home to the Mexican blindcat and the phantom blindcat, in the same genus.

-The Center for Biological Diversity is working to secure Endangered Species Act protection for the other blindcat species in Texas, the toothless and the widemouth, as well as the Mexican.
+The Center for Biological Diversity is working to secure Endangered Species Act protection for the other blindcat species in Texas, the toothless and the widemouth.

 San Antonio Zoo’s Department of Conservation and Research houses some Mexican blindcats in a special area for cave and aquifer species that’s closed to the public.
 It hopes to establish a captive-breeding population to ensure the blindcat is not lost to extinction.

-Learn about the Center's Endangered Species Mural Project, soon to feature a mural of the Mexican blindcat in Del Rio, Texas.
+Learn about the Center's Endangered Species Mural Project, now featuring a mural of the Mexican blindcat in Del Rio, Texas.